isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 Installing NETCONF
 ------------------

-To get its NETCONF capabilities, Kea uses libyang v1.0.240 and sysrepo v1.4.140.
+To get its NETCONF capabilities, Kea uses libyang v1.0.240 and Sysrepo v1.4.140.
-Use packages if they are provided on your system.
-There is always the alternative method of building from sources which should work on all popular
+Use packages if they are provided by the system.
+If not, users can build from sources, which should work on all popular OSes:
-OSs:

 .. _libyang-install-sources: